Edwin Stanton: War rages on

-In the final days of August 1862, Gen. Lee scourged Union forces, routing them at Manassas Junction in the Second Battle of Bull Run, this time, against Maj.
-Gen. Pope and his Army of Virginia.
-A number of people, including Maj.
-Gen. Halleck and Secretary Stanton, thought Lee would turn his attention to Washington.
-Instead, Lee began the Maryland Campaign.
-The campaign started with a skirmish at Mile Hill on September 4, followed by a major confrontation at Harpers Ferry.
-Lincoln, without consulting Stanton, perhaps knowing Stanton would object, merged Pope's Army of Virginia into McClellan's Army of the Potomac.
-With 90,000 men, McClellan launched his army into the bloody Battle of Antietam, and emerged victorious, pushing the Army of Northern Virginia back into Virginia, and effectively ending Lee's Maryland offensive.
-McClellan's success at Antietam Creek emboldened him to demand that Lincoln and his government cease obstructing his plans, Halleck and Stanton be removed, and he be made general-in-chief of the Union Army.
-Meanwhile, he refused to move aggressively against Lee and the Army of Northern Virginia, which was withdrawing towards Richmond.
+In the final days of August 1862, Lee defeated the Union Army of Virginia in the Second Battle of Bull Run.
+Many people, including Halleck and Stanton, thought Lee would attack Washington.
+Instead, Lee invaded Maryland.

+Lincoln, without consulting Stanton, perhaps knowing Stanton would object, merged the Army of Virginia into McClellan's Army of the Potomac.
+McClellan won the Battle of Antietam, pushing Lee back into Virginia.
+McClellan's success emboldened him to demand that Lincoln and his government cease obstructing his plans, Halleck and Stanton be removed, and he be made general-in-chief of the Union Army.
+Meanwhile, he failed to move aggressively against Lee's retreating army.
 McClellan's unreasonable requests continued, as did his indolence, and Lincoln's patience with him soon grew thin.
-Lincoln dismissed him from leadership of the Army of the Potomac on November 5.
-Maj.
-Gen. Ambrose Burnside replaced McClellan days later.

-Burnside, at Halleck's request, submitted a plan to create a ruse at Culpeper and Gordonsville, while the brunt of his force took Fredericksburg, then moved on to Richmond.
-Halleck's response was sent on November 14: "The President has just assented to your plan.
-He thinks that it will succeed, if you move rapidly; otherwise not."
-The following Battle of Fredericksburg was a disaster, and the Army of the Potomac was handily defeated.
+On November 5 Lincoln fired McClellan, and then appointed Maj.
+Gen. Ambrose Burnside to command of the Army of the Potomac.

+Burnside's attack at Fredericksburg on December 13 was a disaster.